SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 ## Further reading

+Blair, Gordon S. ‘A Tale of Two Cities: Reflections on Digital Technology and the Natural Environment’.
+Patterns 1, no. 5 (14 August 2020). https://doi.org/10.1016/j.patter.2020.100068.

+Knowles, Bran, Kelly Widdicks, Gordon Blair, Mike Berners-Lee, and Adrian Friday.
+‘Our House Is On Fire:The Climate Emergency and Computing’s Responsibility’.
+Communications of the ACM, 2 December 2021. https://eprints.lancs.ac.uk/id/eprint/162995/.

 Schwartz, Roy, Jesse Dodge, Noah A. Smith, and Oren Etzioni. '[Green AI](https://doi.org/10.1145/3381831)'. *Communications of the ACM* 63, no. 12 (17 November 2020): 54--63.

 Shervin Minaee, [20 Popular Machine Learning Metrics](https://towardsdatascience.com/20-popular-machine-learning-metrics-part-1-classification-regression-evaluation-metrics-1ca3e282a2ce). *Towards Data Science*, 28 Oct 2019.
 [Accessed 2022-04-06].

 Strubell, Emma, Ananya Ganesh, and Andrew McCallum.
 2019. [‘Energy and Policy Considerations for Deep Learning in NLP’].(https://doi.org/10.18653/v1/P19-1355) In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, 3645–50.
 Florence, Italy: Association for Computational Linguistics. https://doi.org/10.18653/v1/P19-1355.